WPBeginner

 Next, you should customize the appearance of your website.
 It’s easy to do that using WordPress themes.

-WordPress themes are similar to Wix templates, they control the appearance and display of your WordPress website.
+WordPress themes are similar to Wix templates as they control the appearance and display of your WordPress website.

-There are thousands of free WordPress themes available for you to use.
+There are thousands of free and paid WordPress themes available for you to use.
 Some themes are very basic and minimalist, while others will add a lot of new features to your site.

 WordPress themes